pramation/ML-Microservices-DevOps/README.md

 ### Project Tasks

 •	Test project code using linting </br>
-•	Complete a Dockerfile to containerize this application
+•	Complete a Dockerfile to containerize this application</br>
-•	Deploy containerized application using Docket and make prediction
+•	Deploy containerized application using Docket and make prediction</br>
-•	Configure a Kubernetes and create Kubernetes cluster
+•	Configure a Kubernetes and create Kubernetes cluster</br>
-•	Deploy a container using Kubernetes and make a prediction
+•	Deploy a container using Kubernetes and make a prediction</br>
-•	Upload the complete Githubrepo with CircleCI to indicate that the code has been tested.
+•	Upload the complete Githubrepo with CircleCI to indicate that the code has been tested.</br>

 ## Setup the Environment